josh-collinsworth/sveltekit-blog-starter/README.md

 This starter contains everything you need to get up and running with SvelteKit as a static site generator for your Markdown (and Svelte)-powered blog.

+**Features:**

-- Static site generation with hydration
+- Super fast static site generation with hydration; every route is compiled down to static HTML with optional JavaScript
+- No-config prefetching for fast page loading
 - Sass pre-installed
-- MDSvex is pre-installed for Markdown support and for Svelte components inside Markdown
+- MDSvex for Markdown support, _and_ for Svelte components inside Markdown
   - For a demo, check out the `blog/post-one` page, or `src/routes/blog/_posts/post-one.md`
   - Rehype plugins are included for automatic heading links
-- Global `__layout.svelte` file
-  - `Header` and `Footer` Svelte components
+- Global `__layout.svelte` file with `Header` and `Footer` Svelte components, pre-configured with route-specific dynamic classes
-- Route prefetching for fast loading
 - Basic SEO for blog posts (strongly recommend checking that out for yourself, though)
 - RSS feed